 Below, are 5 rules to keep in mind when greeting a dog.

 First, ask the owner for permission to pet the dog and keep in mind, it's always a good idea to ask if the dog has any areas that they may be reactive to touch.

 Next, let the dog decide when and if they want to greet you.

-Do not reach out to pet or offer your hand to sniff, they don’t understand what you are trying to do, which can be confusing/frightening, which can trigger a bite response in some dogs.
-Also, dogs— can smell miles away, don’t need your hand in their space.
+Do not reach out to pets or offer your hand to sniff, they don’t understand what you are trying to do, which can be confusing/frightening, which can trigger a bite response in some dogs.
+Also, dogs— can smell a great distance away, and don’t need your hand in their space.

 Avoid direct eye contact and staring.
 This can come off as threatening.

-Do approach from the side or crouching down, letting the dog come to you.
+Do approach from the side or crouch down, letting the dog come to you.
 Petting on the side, back or chest are typically more acceptable areas to greet a dog!